Collective for Neo-Tribal Renaissance of the Palouse

 Skye is a long time Moscow citizen who grew up in the tradition of fundamentalist Christian cult that was shaped by the PTSD of her father, a probable Native descendant and combat veteran.
 It wasn’t until her late 20s that she began to piece together the reasons for the mental illness around her, and through years of therapy and research she has come to understand that the root of human need is tribal.
 She founded CNTR because she knows that a self-sustaining, non-corporate, Neo-tribal style community is what SHE needs, and that she can’t meet this need for herself without meeting it for other people.

 Skye has a degree in Creative Writing and many years of experience in the healthcare industry, as well as some experience in administration and food service/retail management.
 She has danced various genres for over ten years and teaches a community shuffle dance class for adults with a special somatic focus that helps people to understand their bodies and nervous systems through movement.
 She is an avid painter and runs the ongoing art project Bullshit Moon, which portraits the odd moments that result from being a feeling person in a mysterious world.
-She is the host of the Pariah podcast and Pariah blog.
+She is the host of the Apocalypse Pals podcast and Pariah blog.

 Jordan Foulger